hazalates/_hazalates.github.io/_posts/2022-03-21-imagemagick.md

 ![Screenshot-04](/assets/images/2022-03-21-converting-images-with-Imagemagick/screenshot-04.png)

 TO DO: Trying different file size compressions with Imagemagick, since the file sized are still very big.
-I do want to use Imagemagick since i have more controll over the outcome.
+I do want to use Imagemagick since i have more control over the outcome.